Thursday, September 4, 2025

 Kevin Daniel Scheepers

 Kevin Daniel Scheepers is a 28-year-old man from South Africa.
 He completed an MSc in Biotechnology in 2023, but always maintained a personal interest in the written arts.
-His work has previously been published in Audience Askew and Harrow House Journal, and is soon to be published in Brittle Paper and Emergent Literary.
+His work has previously been published in Audience Askew and Harrow House Journal, and is forthcoming in Brittle Paper and Emergent Literary.

 Kirsty Mac Dougall